dreadedboo/ravenbot/README.md

   - json based config

 planned features:
+  - choose what components to load when bot is started for the first time with commands to load, unload, and reload. store last setup in json file
   - host from separate computer on your network, such as a raspberry pi
   - speedrun.com integration
   - ffz, bttv, 7tv integration